opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ##### (1)   Parties’ arguments

-298    The question then was whether Colliers’ valuation was fundamentally flawed or was at an undervalue as alleged by the defendants.[\[note: 282\]](#Ftn_282) This pertained to the eighth and final sub-issue about good faith.
-The defendants thus submitted that Colliers’ report failed to be a valuation report that satisfied the requirements in para 11(2) of the Third Schedule.[\[note: 283\]](#Ftn_283)
+298    The question then was whether Colliers’ valuation was fundamentally flawed or was at an undervalue as alleged by the defendants.[^282] This pertained to the eighth and final sub-issue about good faith.
+The defendants thus submitted that Colliers’ report failed to be a valuation report that satisfied the requirements in para 11(2) of the Third Schedule.[^283]

-299    It was not disputed that this ground of objection pertaining to Colliers’ valuation had not been raised before the Board specifically.[\[note: 284\]](#Ftn_284) However, the defendants submitted that since the CSC was relying on Colliers’ valuation, the defendants should be permitted to show why it was unreliable.[\[note: 285\]](#Ftn_285) Alternatively, the defendants argued that this ground of objection pertaining to Colliers’ valuation could come under the broad issue of good faith which had been raised before the Board.[\[note: 286\]](#Ftn_286)
+299    It was not disputed that this ground of objection pertaining to Colliers’ valuation had not been raised before the Board specifically.[^284] However, the defendants submitted that since the CSC was relying on Colliers’ valuation, the defendants should be permitted to show why it was unreliable.[^285] Alternatively, the defendants argued that this ground of objection pertaining to Colliers’ valuation could come under the broad issue of good faith which had been raised before the Board.[^286]

 300    In summary, both Colliers’ valuation and AAA’s valuation took into account the fact that there was no DC.
-However, AAA’s valuation at $637m,[\[note: 287\]](#Ftn_287) which the defendants relied on, was much higher than Colliers’ valuation at $542m.
+However, AAA’s valuation at $637m,[^287] which the defendants relied on, was much higher than Colliers’ valuation at $542m.
 This was because both valuations were based on different premises.

-301    Colliers’ valuation was based on a GPR of 1.4 as permitted under the URA Master Plan 2014.[\[note: 288\]](#Ftn_288) AAA’s valuation was based on a GPR of 1.655.
+301    Colliers’ valuation was based on a GPR of 1.4 as permitted under the URA Master Plan 2014.[^288] AAA’s valuation was based on a GPR of 1.655.
 This was because AAA did not use the GPR provided under the URA Master Plan 2014.
-Instead, it used the information from the development charge baseline applicable to the Property, which it claimed provided the maximum allowable development potential of the site of the Property, obtainable by applying for permission from URA.[\[note: 289\]](#Ftn_289)
+Instead, it used the information from the development charge baseline applicable to the Property, which it claimed provided the maximum allowable development potential of the site of the Property, obtainable by applying for permission from URA.[^289]

-302    The plaintiffs disputed AAA’s valuation and argued that it was speculative whether a GPR higher than 1.4 would have been allowed by URA.[\[note: 290\]](#Ftn_290) They also submitted that AAA’s valuation was prepared with the benefit of hindsight, and was out of sync with the assessment of independent valuers, marketing agents and developers at the material time.[\[note: 291\]](#Ftn_291)
+302    The plaintiffs disputed AAA’s valuation and argued that it was speculative whether a GPR higher than 1.4 would have been allowed by URA.[^290] They also submitted that AAA’s valuation was prepared with the benefit of hindsight, and was out of sync with the assessment of independent valuers, marketing agents and developers at the material time.[^291]

-303    In so far as AAA also criticised certain steps or omissions of Knight Frank as to how Knight Frank arrived at its DC estimates (see \[265\] above), the plaintiffs alleged that AAA had not participated in any collective sale project previously and was a partisan expert.[\[note: 292\]](#Ftn_292) I did not need to delve into this allegation as it did not add much to the arguments already raised by the plaintiffs or the defendants.
+303    In so far as AAA also criticised certain steps or omissions of Knight Frank as to how Knight Frank arrived at its DC estimates (see \[265\] above), the plaintiffs alleged that AAA had not participated in any collective sale project previously and was a partisan expert.[^292] I did not need to delve into this allegation as it did not add much to the arguments already raised by the plaintiffs or the defendants.

 ##### (2)   Decision

 304    I considered first the question as to whether the defendants were allowed to raise this ground of objection pertaining to Colliers’ valuation before the High Court.

-305    It was imperative for the defendants to have raised this ground of objection before the Board since, as the defendants acknowledged at the hearing, they knew or ought to have known that the plaintiffs were relying on Collier’s valuation.[\[note: 293\]](#Ftn_293)
+305    It was imperative for the defendants to have raised this ground of objection before the Board since, as the defendants acknowledged at the hearing, they knew or ought to have known that the plaintiffs were relying on Collier’s valuation.[^293]

 306    Further, the defendants could have raised this ground of objection before the Board.
-The GPR of 1.655, on which AAA’s valuation was based, was derived by “working backwards” from the GFA of 55,384m2 provided for the development charge baseline as given in URA’s letter, by dividing that GFA by the site area of 33,457.2m2.[\[note: 294\]](#Ftn_294) While the defendants did not have URA’s letter at the time they filed their objections to the Board in May 2018,[\[note: 295\]](#Ftn_295) they had a copy of Colliers’ report which specifically mentioned URA’s reply dated 26 February 2018 (_ie_, URA’s letter) and the information therein pertaining to the aforementioned GFA.[\[note: 296\]](#Ftn_296) The defendants could also have requested a copy of URA’s letter from the plaintiffs then, if the defendants thought it was necessary.
+The GPR of 1.655, on which AAA’s valuation was based, was derived by “working backwards” from the GFA of 55,384m2 provided for the development charge baseline as given in URA’s letter, by dividing that GFA by the site area of 33,457.2m2.[^294] While the defendants did not have URA’s letter at the time they filed their objections to the Board in May 2018,[^295] they had a copy of Colliers’ report which specifically mentioned URA’s reply dated 26 February 2018 (_ie_, URA’s letter) and the information therein pertaining to the aforementioned GFA.[^296] The defendants could also have requested a copy of URA’s letter from the plaintiffs then, if the defendants thought it was necessary.
 It seemed to me that they did not request a copy of URA’s letter because initially they were not contesting Colliers’ valuation then.
 The idea of contesting it was an afterthought.
 Consequently, I was of the view that the defendants were not allowed to raise this ground of objection pertaining to Colliers’ valuation before the High Court, pursuant to s 84A(4A).

 307    For completeness, I nevertheless discussed this ground of objection in my oral judgment especially since the defendants made much of it at the hearing.
 As mentioned, the crux of the dispute concerning Colliers’ valuation was whether Colliers was right in basing its valuation on the URA Master Plan 2014 and a GPR of 1.4, or whether it should have based its valuation on the development charge baseline information and a GPR of 1.655 as AAA did instead.

-308    URA’s letter had stated at para 5:[\[note: 297\]](#Ftn_297)
+308    URA’s letter had stated at para 5:[^297]

 Please note that the development charge baseline as conveyed is for purpose of computing \[DC\] and **does not indicate the allowable development potential on the site**.
 What can be developed on the site, i.e. the development potential, is guided by the current Master Plan \[_ie_, the URA Master Plan 2014\]. \[emphasis in original\]

 309    In the course of oral arguments before me, the defendants raised an additional argument.
-They stressed that the SPA was in fact entered into on the basis that the allowable development potential of the site of the Property would be based on the development charge baseline information and not the development potential as guided by the URA Master Plan 2014.[\[note: 298\]](#Ftn_298) They referred to Rider Clause 6C in the Appendix to the SPA which stated, _inter alia_, that the SPA was subject to the purchaser obtaining from URA a written confirmation that the Development Baseline of the site of the Property shall be a GFA of not less than 55,384m2.[\[note: 299\]](#Ftn_299) They thus submitted that Colliers was not correct to have based its valuation on a GPR of 1.4, which would mean a GFA of 46,840.08m2 only.
+They stressed that the SPA was in fact entered into on the basis that the allowable development potential of the site of the Property would be based on the development charge baseline information and not the development potential as guided by the URA Master Plan 2014.[^298] They referred to Rider Clause 6C in the Appendix to the SPA which stated, _inter alia_, that the SPA was subject to the purchaser obtaining from URA a written confirmation that the Development Baseline of the site of the Property shall be a GFA of not less than 55,384m2.[^299] They thus submitted that Colliers was not correct to have based its valuation on a GPR of 1.4, which would mean a GFA of 46,840.08m2 only.

 310    As it turned out, this submission was based on a misinterpretation of the SPA by the defendants.
-As the plaintiffs submitted, Rider Clause 6C was concerned with ensuring that no DC was payable.[\[note: 300\]](#Ftn_300)
+As the plaintiffs submitted, Rider Clause 6C was concerned with ensuring that no DC was payable.[^300]

 311    The question of the GPR was addressed in a different provision, _ie_, Rider Clause 6B in the Appendix to the SPA.
-Rider Clause 6B stated, _inter alia_, that the SPA was subject to the purchaser obtaining the written approval of URA for the outline planning permission for proposed redevelopment of the Property into a residential development with a GPR of not less than 1.4.[\[note: 301\]](#Ftn_301) As mentioned, the GPR of 1.4 was that permitted under the URA Master Plan 2014.
+Rider Clause 6B stated, _inter alia_, that the SPA was subject to the purchaser obtaining the written approval of URA for the outline planning permission for proposed redevelopment of the Property into a residential development with a GPR of not less than 1.4.[^301] As mentioned, the GPR of 1.4 was that permitted under the URA Master Plan 2014.

 312    I come now to the defendants’ argument that it was the duty of the CSC to obtain the appropriate sale price in the circumstances and that the independent valuation obtained pursuant to para 11(2) of the Third Schedule should also be on that basis.
 Paragraph 11(2) states:

 (2)    A valuation report by an independent valuer on the value of the development as at the date of the close of the public tender or public auction shall be obtained by the collective sale committee on the date of the close of the public tender or public auction.

 313    The Court of Appeal in _Horizon Towers (CA)_ held that without obtaining an independent valuation prior to settling on the sale price, a collective sale committee “would have no way to gauge whether or not it is obtaining a _fair_ (not to mention the best) price for the property” \[emphasis added\] (at \[160\]).
-In this case, the CSA also provided at cll 4.4 and 4.5.1 that the CSC may not sell the Property at a price less than the independent valuation price.[\[note: 302\]](#Ftn_302)
+In this case, the CSA also provided at cll 4.4 and 4.5.1 that the CSC may not sell the Property at a price less than the independent valuation price.[^302]

 314    The defendants thus argued that the independent valuation should have been based on the development charge baseline information and a GPR of 1.655, just as AAA had done in its valuation.
 However, it was clear that the development charge baseline information only determined whether there would be any DC.
 The development charge baseline information did not provide information on the permissible GPR.
 URA’s letter stated as much (see \[308\] above).
 The defendants’ argument had thus conflated the two concepts, “the development charge baseline” and “the allowable development potential”.
 The development potential was instead guided by the URA Master Plan 2014 which permitted a GPR of 1.4.

-315    Nevertheless, AAA was of the view that a valuation should take into account the possibility that URA might allow a higher GPR in view of the development charge baseline.[\[note: 303\]](#Ftn_303) It reasoned that there was no doubt that any developer would promptly request URA to approve a development based on a GPR of 1.655.[\[note: 304\]](#Ftn_304)
+315    Nevertheless, AAA was of the view that a valuation should take into account the possibility that URA might allow a higher GPR in view of the development charge baseline.[^303] It reasoned that there was no doubt that any developer would promptly request URA to approve a development based on a GPR of 1.655.[^304]

 316    I was of the view that AAA’s reasoning was misplaced.
 It is one thing to assume that a successful bidder will request for a higher GPR, it is another to assume that it is prepared to commit to a price based on a possibility that it would obtain approval for a higher GPR.